Flore-Mueth/FlukePrint_YOLO/Gihub_final/README.md

 ## Project Overview
 This semester project, conducted at the **ECEO Laboratory**, focuses on automating the detection of whale "flukeprints" using thermal drone imagery.

 A flukeprint is the thermal signature left on the sea surface by the movement of colder water caused by a whale's body and tail strikes.
-The goal is to train a YOLO-based model to identify and segment these signatures within a large labeled dataset, enabling automated monitoring of whale activity.
+The goal is to train a YOLO-based model to identify and segment these signatures within a labeled dataset, enabling automated monitoring of whale activity.

-## 📂 Repository Structure
+## Repository Structure

 ```text
 .